 The elegant Grassalkovich Palace was built in 1760 in Baroque and Rococo style as a residence for Anton Grassalkovich, an aristocrat who was one of the closest advisors to Empress Maria Theresa.
 Grassalkovich Palace is the setting for one of the fabled love stories of the 20th century.
 This is where the Austro-Hungarian crown prince Franz Ferdinand d’Este met his future wife, Žofia Chotek, a palace maid.
 In 1914, the murder of the couple in Sarajevo sparked off World War I.

 Since 1996, the Grassalkovich Palace has been the residence of the President of Slovakia and consequently is not open to the public.
-Nevertheless, you can visit the surrounding palace garden, built in the French style and that has been restored to its former glory.
-Grassalkovich Palace is a great photo opportunity and is just a site to see but not the biggest attraction in Bratislava.
+Nevertheless, you can visit the surrounding palace garden, built in the French style, and which has been restored to its former glory.
+Grassalkovich Palace and its environs provide a great photo opportunity.

 5. Wander Around the Old Town